Monitoring Fish Farm Pond Water Quality in Vietnam

 Pha Distribution Application

-In a fish farm of 5,000 m2 and 4 meters deep 2,000 kilos of fish are placed in juvenile state.
-Six months later can be collected 30,000 kilos approximately of alive adult fish with the price of 1.50 USD per kilo.
-Product losses calculated are about 40% in number of animals usually due to preventable diseases that can be avoided if water quality is controlled.
+In a 5,000 m² pond, 4 meters deep, 2,000 kilos of juvenile fish are stocked.
+After six months, approximately 30,000 kilos of adult fish are harvested at a price of 1.50 USD per kilo.
+Product losses are about 40% in number of animals, usually due to preventable diseases that can be avoided with proper water quality control.

-Real-time monitoring at the fish farm could help to cut down the number of animals lost between 40% and 50%.
-That supposes collecting between 38,000 and 40,000 kilos instead of 30,000 with the same number of juvenile fish.
-The difference of turnover for each farm would be at least 12,000 USD every 6 months.
+Real-time monitoring could reduce animal losses by 40–50%, allowing harvests of roughly 38,000–40,000 kilos instead of 30,000 kilos with the same number of juvenile fish.
+The difference in turnover would be at least 12,000 USD every six months per farm.

-“It’s not only potential in fish farming but also for shrimp farming as there they need to monitor DO & pH parameters including ORP beside others to ensure their supply water quality as well as monitor shrimp’s growth life-cycle successfully”, considers Tran Vinh Phong.
+“It’s not only potential in fish farming but also for shrimp farming as there they need to monitor DO & pH parameters including ORP beside others to ensure their supply water quality as well as monitor shrimp’s growth life-cycle successfully,” notes Tran Vinh Phong.

-Water quality monitoring is also essential to meet international regulations that want to assure fish quality and farming conditions.
-Fish farms facilities can demonstrate that companies have implemented new systems that will put them in much better commercial positions than others that are still working in a traditional way.
+Water quality monitoring is essential to meet international regulations that assure water quality in fish farming, fish quality, and farming conditions.
+Fish farm facilities can demonstrate that companies have implemented new systems, placing them in stronger commercial positions than those still using traditional methods.